turgu1/esp32-oberon-compiler/README.md

 - Calls to T.notify without verifying if it is NIL.
 - Read Procedure modified to properly manage eot.

+### Other changes:

+- The .smb file output has been modified to get exported variable offsets instead of an export sequence number.
+The code generator is relying on the ELF loader to resolve the location of data sections.
+The imported variables are accessed through their offset.

+- The ESP32 doesn't supply a floating point division instruction.
+A function called by the generated code will be added.

+- Internally, the ESP32 does'nt have a condition code we can count on to do logical comparison.
+A value on a register is considered FALSE if it is equal to zero, TRUE otherwise.

+- For now, the static base address is loaded every time an access to a module variables is made.
+Putting the SB on register a15 will be done as a performance refinement.

 ## Installation